emi16/internship/H4K_Game.md

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Costume_Center_en.png)
 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Costume_Center_fr.png)

-   - [ ] Go into the area with the cross, then hold your left mouse button and drag the cross in the bottom left corner of the D. If you can't see the D well enough or if you're  shaking too much, try zooming further in, by clicking on the magnifying glass in the bottom right of this area.
+   - [ ] Go into the area with the cross, then hold your left mouse button and drag the cross in the bottom left corner of the D sprite.
+If you can't see the D sprite well enough or if you're shaking too much, try zooming further in, by clicking on the magnifying glass in the bottom right of this area.

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Magn_Glass.png)